Jack Sammoutis

+Sammoutis is a member of the coaching team at Ballers Football Academy in South London, a renowned football development programme established to nurture young football talent.

 Club career

 Millwall

 Sammoutis joined the Millwall academy at the age of 15, and went on to play for the Under-18s and Under-21s.
 In March 2013, he was released after failing to be offered a professional contract.
 Sammoutis trained with Isthmian Premier Division club Margate in pre-season following his departure.

 Metropolitan Police

 In August 2013, Sammoutis joined Isthmian Premier Division side Metropolitan Police.
 He made his senior debut in a 2–1 defeat at Enfield Town on 10 August, and went on to make six appearances for the club.

 Margate

 Sammoutis joined league rivals Margate, alongside former Millwall teammate Daniel Newman, in September 2013.
 He scored his first senior goal in a 2–1 defeat against Bury Town on 12 October.
 A week later, he scored two goals in a 9–4 FA Trophy win at Wroxham.
 In June 2014, Sammoutis left Margate by mutual consent in order to return to Cyprus of personal reasons.